In some cases, we earn commissions from affiliate links in our posts.

-It’s officially fall now, and you know what that means – darkness comes earlier, pumpkin spiced things are showing up everywhere, and it’s time to start watching Halloween-appropriate television shows.
-Luckily for us British-TV lovers, the UK has produced a lot of supernatural content.
-I suppose that's no big surprise considering they effectively GAVE us Halloween (which evolved, at least in part, from the Gaelic Samhain festivals celebrated throughout Ireland, Scotland, and the Isle of Man).
+Luckily for us British-TV fans, the UK has produced a lot of spooky and supernatural content – the overwhelming majority of which is NOT the usual slasher fare you find in the US.
+I suppose that's no big surprise considering the UK effectively GAVE us Halloween (which evolved, at least in part, from the Gaelic Samhain festivals celebrated throughout Ireland, Scotland, and the Isle of Man).

-So, what's on our watchlist for the month of October?
+So, what's on our watchlist this Halloween season?
 Where to begin…

-The Worst Witch – Mildred Hubble is a just a normal little girl living with her single mother – until a young witch flies into her balcony and changes everything.
-Suddenly, she's competing for a place at witching school and fending off typical adolescent mean girls who also happen to have magical powers.
+The Worst Witch – Mildred Hubble is a just a normal little girl living with her struggling mum – until a young witch flies into her balcony and changes everything.
+In no time, she's applying to witching school and fending off mean girls who also happen to have magical powers.
 Streaming now on Netflix.

 Lizzie Dripping – Back in the early 1970s, the BBC produced this curious show about a young country village girl and her possibly imaginary witch friend.
-There’s also a series of books related to the show.
-While you can’t stream the show anywhere or buy it on a Region 1 DVD (North American format), you CAN pre-order the series here on the UK Amazon site.
-As with any DVDs ordered there, you’ll need a region-free DVD player to watch it.
+This series is only available on UK-encoded DVDs (you can order them from Amazon UK, but you need a region-free DVD player to play them).
+Amazon DVD available HERE

 Being Human – Before the American version of Being Human, there was a British version.
 In the show, a werewolf, vampire, and ghost attempt to live together and get along.
 It doesn't always go well.
-Streaming now on Netflix.
+Streaming on IMDb TV

 Beasts – This supernatural anthology series was created in the 1970s and features six self-contained episodes of beastly horror – rats, witches, wolves, and…ghost dolphins terrorize the characters.
 Only available on Region 2 DVD (requires a region-free DVD player).
 DVD on Amazon UK